tru9/denblox/README.md

 ### Importing

-You can import denblox via the mod.ts file, If you need anything else for another cause you can import them at the main [package](https://deno.land/x/denblox/mod.ts).
+You can import denblox using the mod.ts file; if you need anything else, you can do so also at the file directory.
+[package](https://deno.land/x/denblox/mod.ts).

 **_Requirements_**